 A summary of the analysis of these alternatives from the Feasibility Study Supplement is presented in the following sections.
-Table 11 contains a summary comparison of the final candidate alternatives for Soil Operable Unit S-1.
+Table 11 contains a summary comparison of the final candidate alternatives for Soil Operable Unit S-1, and Table 12 summarizes the costs.

 The National Oil and Hazardous Substances Pollution Contingency Plan requires that the No Action Alternative be considered.
 The amount of risk reduction provided by each of the other final candidate alternatives is compared to the No Action Alternative to assess how effective they are.
 This alternative involves no remediation (clean-up) of contaminated soil; it consists primarily of constructing and maintaining a fence around the entire site to prevent unauthorized access.
 A land use covenant would be entered into by UPRR and DTSC.
 The land use covenant would be recorded on the deed to provide notice of prohibited land uses and activities on the property which might disturb soil contaminants and cause human health risks and/or adverse environmental impacts.

-TABLE 11
+In addition, groundwater beneath the site would be monitored for a period of thirty years to check for changes in groundwater quality which might be caused by the migration of contaminants in soil.
+A report which discusses groundwater monitoring results would be submitted to the DTSC on a yearly basis.

-COMPARISON OF SOIL FINAL CANDIDATE ALTERNATIVES
+TABLE 11 COMPARISON OF SOIL FINAL CANDIDATE ALTERNATIVES

-UNION PACIFIC RAILROAD YARD

-SACRAMENTO, CALIFORNIA

-Operable Unit Alternative Short-term Effectiveness Long-term Effectiveness Reduction of Toxicity, Mobility, and Volume Implement- ability Cost Compliance with ARARs Overall Protection of Public Health and Environment State Acceptance Community Acceptance 1 Fair Poor Poor Fair \$800,000 Poor Poor Poor Poor S-1 4 Fair Good Fair Fair \$4.5 million Good Good Poor Poor 10 Poor Good Fair Fair \$3.7 million Good Good Good Good S-2 1 Fair Poor Poor Fair \$730,000 Poor Poor Poor Poor 10 Poor Good Fair Good \$6.8 million Good Good Good Good 1 Fair Poor Poor Fair \$750,000 Poor Poor Poor Poor S-3 4 Fair Good Fair Fair \$1.5 million Good Good Poor Poor 10 Fair Good Fair Good \$1.9 million Good Good Good Good
+Operable Unit Alternative Short-term Effectiveness Long-term Effectiveness Reduction of Toxicity, Mobility, and Volume Implement- ability Cost Compliance Overall Protection of Public Health and Environment State Acceptance Community Acceptance 1 Fair Poor Poor Fair \$800,000 Poor Poor Poor Poor S-1 4 Fair Good Fair Fair \$4.5 million Good Good Poor Poor 10 Poor Good Fair Fair \$3.7 million Good Good Good Good S-2 1 Fair Poor Poor Fair \$730,000 Poor Poor Poor Poor 10 Poor Good Fair Good \$6.8 million Good Good Good Good 1 Fair Poor Poor Fair \$750,000 Poor Poor Poor Poor S-3 4 Fair Good Fair Fair \$1.5 million Good Good Poor Poor 10 Fair Good Fair Good \$1.9 million Good Good Good Good

-Net present worth cost of the alternative in 1992 dollars as calculated over a 30-year span using a 5% interest rate.
+Net present worth cost of the alternative as calculated over a 30-year span using a 5% interest

+Alternative 1

-Alternative 1 Alternative 4 Alternative 10
+Alternative 4 Containment with Institutional Controls

-No Action Containment with Institutional Controls Excavation/Off-Site Disposal of Soil Above Clean-up Levels
+Alternative 10 Excavation/Off-Site Disposal of Soil Above Clean-up Levels